xinyangli/nixpkgs/doc/builders/images/makediskimage.section.md

 There are two operations mode for this function:

 - either, you want only a Nix store disk image, it can be done using `cptofs` without any virtual machine involved ;
-- either, you want a full NixOS install on the disk, it will start a virtual machine to perform various tasks such as partitionning, installation and bootloader installation.
+- or, you want a full NixOS install on the disk, it will start a virtual machine to perform various tasks such as partitionning, installation and bootloader installation.

 When NixOS tests are running, this function gets called to generate potentially two kinds of disk images: